 - 2.6.16 The Network Status Window

-The Network Status Window is brand new in N1MM Logger+.
-All network-related options and actions have been moved to this new Window, with some minor exceptions for backward compatibility reasons.
-Those remain in the Info window.
-The new network scheme also simplifies and automates the network setup.
-So long as each computer on the network is running the same version of N1MM Logger, and the same contest and multi-operator class in the Contest Setup, the network will be set up automatically.
+The N1MM+ network scheme also simplifies and automates the network setup.
+So long as each computer on the network is running in the same subnet, with the same version of N1MM Logger, and the same contest and multi-operator class in the Contest Setup, the network will be set up automatically.

 Whenever you open the Network Status window, it comes up in the Stations tab.

 As you can see above, this tab contains all the basic information about each station in the network:

 - Computer - This is the name assigned by Windows

 - IP Address - on the local area network

 - Pass - The pass frequency (to which other stations on the network can pass new mults).
 Each station can set or change this frequency for itself manually (on the Actions tab) and all stations can then see the new frequency.

 - Run - Whether each station is in Run or S&P mode

 - 10/100 - What its current QSO rate is (last 10 and last 100 QSOs)

 - Freq - What frequency it is currently on.